Nonac/PIMS/Report/System_implementation/2a_IoT.md

 ```c++
 BLEScanResults start(uint32_t duration, bool is_continue = false);
 ```
-We called this mehod in the Arduino loop with a predefined duration and passed the scan results to a result handler function.
-In this way, automated regular scan was achieved:
+We called this method in the Arduino loop with a predefined duration and passed the scan results to a result handler function.
+In this way, an automated regular scan was achieved:
 ```c++
 /* Global scope: */
 #define BLE_SCAN_DURATION 5 // duration in seconds for which a session of scan lasts